 The purpose of the PHO Enrolment Collection is to provide a national collection that holds Primary Healthcare System (PHCS) patient enrolment data for the following uses:

-- to assist PHOs, DHBs and the Ministry of Health in reporting and monitoring patient enrolment under the PHCS
+- to assist PHOs, the Ministry of Health, Te Whatu Ora and Te Aka Whai Ora in reporting and monitoring patient enrolment under the PHCS

-- to provide PHOs, DHBs, the Ministry of Health and health researchers with population data to assist with population health research
+- to provide PHOs, the Ministry of Health, Te Whatu Ora and Te Aka Whai Ora and health researchers with population data to assist with population health research

 - to assist PHOs in examining and improving the quality of their enrolment information.